Mount Beacon - Fire Tower

 The hike begins to climb on stairs right from the parking lot, at first following the old tracks where an incline railway used to ascend the mountain from the city of Beacon to a mountaintop casino from 1902-1975.

 After some climbing, we'll pass Dry Brook Falls, and continue our ascent with many views along the way.
-We'll hike along Scofield Ridge, before our last climb up South Beacon Mountain to the fire tower.
+Depending on route selection, we'll hike along Scofield Ridge or the Reservoir before our last climb up South Beacon Mountain to the fire tower.

 Easier said than done, we'll have gained about 2,000 feet before the day is over, however the panoramic views provide the ultimate reward.
 The fire tower is a great spot to rest and enjoy the scenery.
 For night hikes, we will try to reach this spot for sunset and then begin our descent in the twilight.